coddingtonbear/jirafs/docs/source/writing_folder_plugins.rst

 Macro Plugin API
 ----------------

-Macro plugins are special kinds of plugins that are instead subclasses of either ``jirafs.plugin.BlockElementMacroPlugin`` or ``jirafs.plugin.VoidElementMacroPlugin``, but same setuptools entrypoints apply as are described in :ref:`entry_points`.
+Macro plugins are special kinds of folder plugins that are instead subclasses of either ``jirafs.plugin.BlockElementMacroPlugin`` or ``jirafs.plugin.VoidElementMacroPlugin``, but same setuptools entrypoints apply as are described in :ref:`entry_points`.